 - Infections of spywares, worms, trojans, viruses or any other malwares.

-4. Infections of spywares, worms, trojans, viruses or any other malwares
+Infections of spywares, worms, trojans, viruses or any other malwares

-Computer Viruses, Trojans, Worms, Spywares are designed to corrupt or delete data on your computer and also replicate itself to maximize the infection to other computers.
+Computer Viruses, Trojans, Worms, Spywares are designed to corrupt or delete data on your computer and also replicate itself to maximize the infections to other computers.
 Some of them are also designed to utilize your system resources and use up most of your CPU cycles.

 To get rid of these viruses and malicious programs, make sure you have an anti-virus or anti-spyware program installed and running on your computer, scan your computer regularly and delete all detected viruses or malwares.

-This is the most common cause of the problem “CPU Usage 100%”.
-If the hardware of your computer cannot support the program you’re running, it might use up all the CPU cycles and you’ll notice an obvious decrease in speed of your computer.
-If you are sure that the above solutions don’t work for you, you might have to try upgrading any specific part to speed up your computer so that it can sustain more heavy applications.
-If you wish to purchase a newer and better hard drive, please read also How to buy a hard drive.
+If the hardware of your computer cannot support the program you’re running, it might end up using all the CPU cycles your processor can afford and you’ll notice an obvious decrease in speed of your computer.
+If none of the above solutions works for you, the last solution is to upgrade your computer, especially your processor and RAM, so that they can sustain to run more heavy applications.